 We are lucky to have visited dozens of beautiful places all over the world.
-During every single trip we always managed to find and read useful articles, websites, books, internet forums and social media posts containing tons of useful information.
-These bits of insider advice allowed us to have fantastic trips abroad.
-Without all this information about hidden gems, booking tricks, airline and hotel reviews and other travel secrets, we would not have been able to travel as often and would not have gotten the most out of every trip we made.
+During every single trip we always managed to find useful articles, websites, books, internet forums and social media posts containing tons of useful travel information.
+These bits of insider advice allowed us to have fantastic, inspiring journeys.
+Without all this information about hidden gems, booking tricks, airline and hotel reviews and other travel hacks and secrets, we would not have been able to travel as often and would not have gotten the most out of every trip we made.

 What does the name Paliparan mean?

 Paliparan simply means ‘airport’ in Tagalog, the most widely spoken language in the Philippines, one of our favourite travel destinations in the world.
-We thought the name was quite catchy and fitting to the website content!
+We thought the name was quite catchy and fitting, matching the content on our website!

 What are the goals of the website?

 As we already explained in the introduction, we simply want to give something back to the travel community and enthuse others to explore all the fabulous sights on our planet with an open mind.
-Over the years, we learned so many ‘secret’ tricks allowing us to take a dozen holidays a year or to fly in business class for the price of an economy ticket that it only felt natural to share some of this knowledge with the wider world.
+Over the years, we learned so many ‘secret’ tricks allowing us to take a dozen holidays a year or fly in business class for the price of an economy ticket that it only felt natural to share some of this knowledge with the wider world.

 Is this site a hobby or a business?

 The Paliparan project is foremost a hobby.
 Our team of writers and contributors all have normal daytime jobs.
-We use our spare time to travel and to contribute to this website.
-Because of this we can make all our content freely available on this website.
-We have also purposely decided not to place any advertisements on this website to give our readers the best viewing experience possible.
+We use our spare time to travel and to contribute to this website, each in their own way.
+Because of this, we can make all our content freely available on this website.